• Skip to primary navigation

 Unit trust holders would argue that there are funds out there that beat the market.
 Yes, there are but there aren’t many.
 The fact is that the global majority of actively managed funds just don’t beat the market.
 And the small number that does, they may be taking higher risks.
 Sometimes, it’s even down to pure luck.

 The next factor would be the fund managers themselves.
 Funds are only as good as the fund managers that run them.
-Which is a problem itself because fund managers come and go.
+This is a problem itself because fund managers come and go.
 A good fund manager does not stay long at a particular fund.
 This means – a fund does not stay good for long.

 The KLSE isn’t a very efficient market when compared to other countries which is why UT funds are still able to outperform our benchmark.
 This is the only reason they’re still in business.
 Because some still generate decent returns.
 However, if you think about it, when there are so many other cheaper alternatives out there that can do the same thing and beat the local KLCI index, is it necessary for you to pay the high fees for a fund manager to do the same thing?